Incremental Without Replacement Sampling in Nonconvex Optimization: Quantitative analysis in the smooth setting

 In this section we consider that each $f_i$ has Lipschitz gradient, in which case, $d_i$ is set to be $\nabla f_i$.
 Note that in this setting, $\nabla F = \frac{1}{n} \sum_{i=1}^n \nabla f_i$ and $F$ also has $L$-Lipschitz gradient. \begin{assumption} For $i = 1, \ldots, n$, \begin{itemize} \item $f_i \colon \RR^p \colon \to \RR$ is an $M_i$ Lipschitz functions and $d_i \colon \RR^p \mapsto \RR^p$ is such that for all $x \in \RR^p$, $\|d_i(x)\|\leq M_i$.
 We let $M = \sqrt{\frac{1}{n}\sum_{i=1}^n M_i^2}$.
 Note that in this case $F$ is $M$-Lipschitz using Lemma \ref{lem:techLemma} in appendix \ref{sec:lemmas} which allows to bound $\|\sum_{i=1}^n d_i\|$. \item $f_i$ is continuously differentiable with $L_i$ Lipschitz gradient and we set $d_i = \nabla f_i$.
 We set $L = \frac{1}{n} \sum_{i=1}^n L_i$.
 Note that in this case $F$ has $L$-Lipschitz gradient as shown in Claim \ref{claim:FSmooth}. \end{itemize} \end{assumption}

 The technical bulk of our analysis is given by the following claim whose proof is provided in appendix \ref{sec:proofsSmooth}.
-Note that this result holds deterministically and independantly of the considered step size strategy. \begin{claim} Under Assumptions \ref{ass:stepSizeSmooth} and \ref{ass:smoothnessAssumption}, for all $K \in \NN$, $K\geq1$, setting $\alpha_K = \alpha_{K-1,n}$ and $\alpha_0 = \delta^{-1/3} \geq \alpha_{0,1}$, we have
+Note that this result holds deterministically and independantly of the considered step size strategy. \begin{claim} Under Assumptions \ref{ass:stepSizeSmooth} and \ref{ass:smoothnessAssumption}, for all $K \in \NN$, $K\geq1$, setting $\alpha_K = \alpha_{K-1,n}$ and $\alpha_0 = \delta^{-1/3} \geq \alpha_{0,1}$, denoting by $(\cdot)_+$ the positive part, we have

 \end{claim}